 For this application, the data payload, which includes the device discriminator and setup PIN code, is encoded and shared using an NFC tag.
 When using the debug configuration, you can also get this type of information from the USB interface logs.

-Alternatively, depending on your build type and selected configuration overlay, you can also use one of the following onboarding information formats to provide the commissioner with the data required:
+Alternatively, depending on your build type, you can also use one of the following onboarding information formats to provide the commissioner with the data required: